agda/agda/doc/user-manual/tools/command-line-options.rst

       ``private`` blocks where they have no effect.
 :samp:`UselessPublic`
       ``public`` blocks where they have no effect.
+:samp:`WithoutKFlagPrimEraseEquality`
+      ``primEraseEquality`` used with the without-K flags.
+:samp:`WrongInstanceDeclaration`
+      Terms marked as eligible for instance search should end with a name.
+:samp:`CoInfectiveImport`
+      Importing a file not using e.g. ``--safe``  from one which does.
+:samp:`InfectiveImport`
+      Importing a file using e.g. ``--cubical`` into one which doesn't.

 For example, the following command runs Agda with all warnings enabled, except for warnings about empty ``abstract`` blocks: